cakirmehmete/tigerapps/tigerapps/wintersession/README.md

 Check the “Cancelled” box to mark the section as cancelled on the website.

 The course ID should be manually specified.
 There are special ID formats to enforce certain conditions.
 A course ID starting with “E” will strictly enforce the registration cap you specify and won’t allow over-enrollment.

-A course ID starting with “OA” will not allow enrollment through the system directly, and instead display a link to the Outdoor Action website.
+The course name/title can also be used to redirect to external enrollment links.
+A course title starting with “OA” will not allow enrollment through the system directly, and instead display a link to the Outdoor Action website.
+A course title starting with "(External)" will show a message pointing to the user to examine the course description for external enrollment information.

 When a student logs into the website to register for courses, a Student is automatically created in the database with their netID.
 When they register for some section of a course, a Registration is created that links the Student to the Course.